Nintendo World Cup: Regional differences

-The NES version of Nekketsu High School Dodge Ball Club: Soccer Edition, Nintendo World Cup, differs from its counterpart, in that the game centers around a World Cup taking place in Japan between thirteen high schools, instead of a soccer tournament.
+The NES version of Nekketsu High School Dodge Ball Club: Soccer Edition, Nintendo World Cup, differs from its counterpart, in that the game centers around a tournament taking place in Japan between thirteen high schools, instead of a world cup.
 In the main Tournament Mode, the player takes control of the main team of Nekketsu High School team and competes against the other twelve teams.
 The Tournament Mode's opening intro and story sequences are removed in the NES version.
 In the Famicom version's "Vs. Match Mode", the player can only choose between the Nekketsu team and four other teams.
 Since the main Tournament Mode in the Famicom version only featured a single team, the NES localization makes it possible to choose between the thirteen nationalities represented in the game by changing the palette of the player's team and their super shots.
 Unlike the Famicom version, the NES version supports up to four players instead of two.